OPT-Mimic: Imitation of Optimized Trajectories for Dynamic Quadruped Behaviors: DISCUSSION

 \subsection{Fixed timing}

-A major limitation of approach used in this work is the fixed timing of the motions that cannot by modified be the RL training to better fit the capabilities of the full-order robot model and to react to unexpected contacts, due to the phase variable $\phi$, for which the reference motion and network are conditioned on, being incremented by a fixed external clock.
-This is in contrast to \cite{solo-jump}, which used a similar approach to ours but had an additional second RL training phase to remove this time dependency.
+A major limitation of approach used in this work is the fixed timing of the motions that cannot be modified by the RL training to better fit the capabilities of the full-order robot model and to react to unexpected contacts, due to the phase variable $\phi$, for which the reference motion and network are conditioned on, being incremented by a fixed external clock.
+This issue can be mitigated through the use of a second RL training phase to remove time dependency \cite{SoloJump}, or through Dynamic Time Warping to compare trajectories \cite{wasabi}.
 Although there exists past work demonstrating sim-to-real RL training of behaviours with fixed timing \cite{Laikago-Imitate2, cassie_slip, Laikago-Imitate}, these works mainly focused on locomotion tasks without significant flight phases, where this issue may be less prevalent. \optional{This may be consistent with the difficulty that we faced when attempting to train a jump motion, where the RL training had difficulty escaping a local minimum where it kept all four feet on the ground to avoid the risky maneuver of becoming fully airborne, where it has no direct control over the timing of the landing.}